Visiting the Opera House in Paris: Palais Garnier

 You can also walk to the opera house from the Louvre along the Avenue de l’Opéra.

-If you prefer to stay close to the opera house, the hotel is just across the street.
+If you prefer to stay close to the opera house, the InterContinental Paris Hotel is just across the street.

 Other beautiful music halls